Essential Orchid Gardening Supplies

 of orchid pots have to be hung up.
 They are also suitable for Cattleya,

 Phalaenopsis and other epiphytic orchid varieties.
 These orchid planters

-might need to be lined with coconut husk fibers in between the slats to
+might need to be lined with coconut husk fibers or moss in between the slats to

 the orchid potting mix.
 These pots have a lovely natural appearance and

 allow plenty of air to circulate around the delicate roots.

 The right orchid potting mix is essential for the success with these

 plants.
 The mixtures have to be coarse and allow a lot of air near the

 should not break down and compact too quickly.
 This can result in

 rotting roots and loss of the plant.